mauri870/laravel-linkedin/readme.md

 #### Puli

 Make sure you have installed [Puli cli](http://docs.puli.io/en/latest/installation.html) globally, or put the puli.phar on root folder of your project.
+If you receive an error like:
+`Warning: Plugin initialization failed: The "puli"/"puli.phar" command could not be found.` Add 755 permissions to puli.phar

 > Remember to require a http-client before install this linkedin package otherwise you will obtain errors during installation